 As far as we know, this is the first time a luxurious Italian fashion brand, or any fashion brand for that matter, has used drone technology to advertise its products.

 It may only be a matter of time before jackets, jeans and shoes are shown off in a similar matter.
 Is this what they meant all along by 'high fashion'?

 According to Digital Trends, all of the fashionistas present were asked to turn off their mobile Wi-Fi hotspots to ensure nothing interfered with the new, high maintenance modelling team.
 Not quite a demand for bowls of only red M&Ms in the dressing room, but it's good to see that fashion industry tradition being kept alive despite the introduction of technology.

-There’s no doubt that drones have a role to play in the world of art and culture.
-A perfect example is our AirCraft platform.
-Haven’t tried it yet?
-Give it a go.
-Create your very own masterpiece in the sky, today.
+There's no doubt that drone photography services have a role to play in the world of art and culture.
+Create your very own masterpiece from the sky, today.